matthewp/comic-reader/site/index.md

 &lt;comic-reader&gt; efficiently recycles DOM nodes to ensure that transitioning between pages remains at 60fps.

+Click on the right side of the page to navigate forward, then try clicking on the left side of the page to navigate back.

 </div>
 <comic-reader id="book1" title="Baffling Mysteries #9"></comic-reader>
 </article>